-Once our students are reading Read Write Inc books fluently they can then begin to access our Oxford Reading Tree Scheme of books to continue to develop their reading and comprehension skills throughout the school.
+Once the Read Write Inc, scheme has finished students then begin to access our Oxford Reading Tree Scheme of books to continue to develop their reading and comprehension skills throughout the school.

-Mark Making is the beginning of our journey into writing for a number of our students.
-As well as enabling a child to learn to write, making marks can benefit a child physically and also help to develop their imagination and creative skills.
-As part of systematic teaching of English we begin to introduce them to Talk for Writing.
-Talk for Writing is an engaging teaching framework developed by Pie Corbett.
-It enables children to imitate the language they need for a particular text type orally, before reading and analysing it and then innovating their own version.
+Writing begins with mark making which also supports imagination and creative skills.
+As part of systematic teaching of English we use Talk for Writing, which is an engaging teaching framework developed by Pie Corbett.
+It enables students to imitate the language they need for a particular text type orally, before reading and analysing it and then innovating their own version.
 It begins with the use of sensory stories, drama, imitating and reciting a story.
-This immerses the children in the language of the story, which they begin to internalise to develop their own language and storytelling skills.
+This immerses the students in the language of the story, which they begin to internalise to develop their own language and storytelling skills.
 This is followed by a process of innovation and then invention, where students can modify the story and invent their own unique creations.